hyperledger/indy-node/docs/ci-cd.md

 #### Versioning

-- Please note, that we are using semver approach for versioning (major, minor, patch) for each of the components.
+- Please note, that we are using semver-like approach for versioning (major, minor, build) for each of the components.
-- Major and minor parts are set in the code (see [__metadata__.py](https://github.com/hyperledger/indy-node/blob/master/indy_node/__metadata__.py)).
+- Major and minor parts are set in the code (see [\_\_metadata\_\_.py](https://github.com/hyperledger/indy-node/blob/master/indy_node/__metadata__.py)).
 They must be incremented for new releases manually from code if needed.
-- Patch part is equal to build number and
+- Build part is incremented with each build on Jenkins (so it always increases, but may be not sequentially)
 - Each dependency (including indy-plenum and indy-anoncreds) has a strict version (see [setup.py](https://github.com/hyperledger/indy-node/blob/master/setup.py))
 - If you install indy-node (either from pypi, or from deb package), the specified in setup.py version of indy-plenum is installed.
 - Master and Stable builds usually have different versions.